National Tramway Museum: Woodland Walk and Sculpture Trail

 The Woodland Walk and Sculpture trail connects the tram stops at Victoria Park and Wakebridge, passing through the mixed woodland that is native to the limestone geology of the Crich area.
 Tree cover is mostly ash, but also includes sycamore, alder and silver birch, with a shrub layer of hazel, wych elm, wild rose, elder and hawthorn.
 The combination of the ash canopy and limestone results in a range of ground-cover plants including primrose, early purple orchid, cowslip, marjoram, garlic and strawberries.

-Most of the sculptures along the trail were carved by the sculptor, Andrew Frost, using a chainsaw and carving a basic shape from a tree trunk before working on the detail.
+Most of the sculptures along the trail were carved by the sculptor, Andy Frost, using a chainsaw and carving a basic shape from a tree trunk before working on the detail.
 Such sculptures do not last forever, with wood splitting, fungi and the claws of badgers all contributing to their deterioration.
 The sculpture trail is therefore always evolving, as old sculptures are removed and new ones added.

 Also to be spotted in the Woodland Walk is a stretch of the original narrow-gauge track as used in the old quarry, and a labyrinth made from old stones left in the quarry.
 There are views down into the valley of the River Derwent and up to Crich Stand.